LaurenSamblanet/Intro-to-Digital-Research/Maps Keypoints.md

 * this is far too much for five minutes.
 	* Agreed.
 I think we should focus on the main argument and only summarize the details of his examples.
 * I just reread Peter's email about the assignment and it seems like he gives equal weight to the summary of key points and the comparison to other chapters.
 Does that mean we should try and talk roughly 2.5 minutes about each?
 That really doesn't seem like enough time.
+* It's a very short amount of time to work with.
+I think we could use a little over half (3 min) for the summary and 2 minutes for the comparison.
+Simply because this chapter has a lot going on - in order to compare it, it would be good to spend a lot of time on the key points.